-Pay homage to the state you fell in love in by incorporating it into your décor or food.
-We love how these tropical-inspired Florida-shaped cookies lend a punch of whimsy.
-If your state has a slogan (for instance, "Virginia Is For Lovers"), then that could serve as a source of inspiration, too.
-A couple that met in Virginia could weave LOVE signs throughout their reception décor.
+Pay homage to the state where you fell in love by incorporating it into your décor or food.
+We love how these tropical-inspired, Florida-shaped cookies lend a touch of whimsy.
+If your state has a slogan (for instance, "Virginia Is For Lovers"), then that could also serve as a source of inspiration.
+For example, a couple that met in Virginia could weave LOVE signs throughout their reception décor.

 Have Fun With Seating

 Instead of benches or chairs, select distinctive seating that reflects your wedding style for your ceremony, like floor cushions or these laidback tree stumps painted with tribal print.
 While it's easy to get caught up in the aesthetic, make sure that the seating you choose is comfortable.
 Bales of hay, poufs, and ottomans are all worth looking into if there's a specific vibe you're looking to recreate.